xphx/master-thesis/background/main.typ

   caption: [Drawing and rasterizing two completely overlapping triangles.]
 ) <conflation_figure>

 However, upon rasterization, something different happens: When we first draw the red triangle, we use an opacity of 50% for the pixels that are only partially covered by the shape.
 The same happens when drawing the second triangle in green.
-The crucial detail here is that since we previously _converted_ pixel coverage to color opacities for the edge pixels, we will compose a green pixel with 50% opacity with a red pixel with 50% opacity, resulting in a brownish color along the edges instead of a fully green one.
+The crucial detail here is that since we previously _converted_ pixel coverage to color opacities for the edge pixels, we will compose a green pixel with 50% opacity on top of a red pixel with 50% opacity, resulting in a brownish color along the edges instead of a fully green one.

 == Complex Paints